superhize/AFKNotifier/README.md

 Commands to open config:`/afk`, `/afkn`, `afknotifier`

+Get notified via a discord webhook either when you disconnect, leave a defined island or go to the lobby.

 ## License

 This project is currently licensed under LGPL-3.0, see [LICENSE](LICENSE.md) for more details.